Sanglorian/orcus/Orcus Advanced Options - current.md

 >
 > **Consumable** **Attack** **1** (**Swift Action**) ● **Poison**
 > **Effect** Until your next short rest, any target you hit with a weapon takes 2 persistent poison damage (save ends).
 If they fail their first save, they instead take 5 persistent poison damage (save ends).
-> **Special** If Assassin’s Blood is ingested, for 12 hours the target gains vulnerable to poison 5 and loses any poison resistances or immunities it had.
+> **Special** If Assassin’s Blood is ingested, for 12 hours the target gains vulnerability to poison 5 and loses any poison resistances or immunities it had.

 > #### Pale Tincture
 >